 External Attachment System and Compression

 A daisy chain runs down the center of the back panel, which can be used to lash gear to the back of the pack, like microspikes with a carabiner.
 You can also run cords w/cordlocks in a criss-cross pattern or horizontally across the back, threaded into the webbing loops that hold the rear compression straps to the pack.
-I’ve slipped a carabiner through one of these loops to hang a pair of microspikes in the second photo above, to show you were it is.
+I’ve slipped a carabiner through one of these loops to hang a pair of microspikes in the second photo above, to show you where it is.

 In addition to the daisy chains on the hip belt, the Alpisack also comes with daisy chains sewn to the shoulder straps.
 This is a feature I use year-round to hang navigation and electronics gear from.
 I have a hard time using backpacks without them.